 about me

-Since 2016, I have been part of the Department of History at North Carolina State University in Raleigh, where I am an associate professor of digital and Latin American history and core member of the Visual Narrative cluster.
-My work with the cluster includes applying machine learning and computer vision to assess urban change during economic downturns.
+Since 2016, I have been part of the Department of History at North Carolina State University in Raleigh, where I am an associate professor of digital and Latin American history.

-I also published Big Water: The Making of the Borderlands Between Brazil, Argentina, and Paraguay, co-edited with Jacob Blanc (University of Arizona Press, 2018).
+I have also co-edited two books with Jacob Blanc, Big Water: The Making of the Borderlands Between Brazil, Argentina, and Paraguay, (University of Arizona Press, 2018), and The Interior: Recentering Brazilian History, (The University of Texas Press, 2024).

 You can reach me at freitas.history@gmail.com